California Veterinary Medical Foundation

 The California Veterinary Medical Foundation is a non-profit, charitable, organization that was formed by the California Veterinary Medical Association in 1995.
 It is devoted to helping the animals in California, especially during disasters.
 The Foundation is completely funded by donations.

 The CVMF helps fund the California Veterinary Medical Reserve Corps (CAVMRC) for disaster relief efforts, disaster training, and disaster preparedness information.
-In addition, it provides reimbursement for out-of-pocket expenses to veterinarians during disasters, such as the recent wildfires which devastated Napa, Sonoma, Santa Barbara, and neighboring counties.
+In addition, it provides reimbursement for out-of-pocket expenses to veterinarians during disasters, such as the 2018 Camp Fire that devastated Paradise and Magalia.

 Another project of the CVMF is the awarding of annual scholarships for UC Davis and WesternU veterinary students.
 Scholarships include the Ron Faoro, DVM Student Scholarship Award, the California Veterinary Medical Foundation/Veterinary Insurance Services Company Student Scholarship Award, and the CVMF Scholarship Award.